RishabhKumar5010/pccoer_elearn_scraper/README.md

 if any of these arguments aren't passed then all possible combinations for that entry will be considered

-Without any argument, that is all possible combinations the scraping usually takes around 10min to finish.
+Without any argument, that is all possible combinations, the scraping usually takes around 10min to finish.

 Once scraped the result would be displayed in the terminal associated with the execution of this program, and as a `resource` table in `TestDB.db` SQLite output. `TestDB.db` would be generated in the current working